douglasporto/douglasporto-blog/_works/uml.md

  This project's for a laboratory of the covid test that has 3 different platforms.
 For admin, patient, and account customers.

 Through the PWA, the patient with his smartphone fills in the form with his data.
 So through video conference, the patient makes a call to a doctor.
 The doctor on the admin platform makes the call with the patient.
-He can let or not that the test continues.
+He can allow or disallow that the test continues.
 On the account customers platform, the account customers can follow all steps his tests make.

-On both platform admin and platform account customers, has many possibilities to change test status and follow the process flow.
+On both platform admin and platforms account customers, has many possibilities to change test status and follow the process flow.

  # Technologies